Monte Bravo MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, idempotentHint, and destructiveHint.
-The description adds value by specifying the exact content returned (installed MCPs, connection status, catalog tools).
-This goes beyond the safety profile provided by annotations.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint, so the safety profile is covered.
+The description adds value by detailing the exact information returned (installed MCPs, statuses, accounts, tool counts), which goes beyond the annotations and helps the agent predict the output.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.